-EDLC 632 Literacy and Language Instruction
+EDLC 632 Literacy Instruction for Grades PK-8

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.